GrumpyRobot21/Rock-Paper-Scissors-Lizard-Spock---Portfolio-Project-2---JavaScript-Essentials/README.md

 The most recent iteration of the WebLife application has been deployed via Github pages.
 The following instructions clarify the process.

-1. Log in to [GitHub](https://github.com/), access the specific GitHub Repository - [WebLife Digital Legacy Management](https://github.com/GrumpyRobot21/WebLife---Portfolio-Project-1---HTML-CSS-Essentials) (Hover over this link for the complete repository url)
+1. Log in to [GitHub](https://github.com/), access the specific GitHub Repository - [Rock Paper Scissors Lizard Spock](https://github.com/GrumpyRobot21/Rock-Paper-Scissors-Lizard-Spock---Portfolio-Project-2---JavaScript-Essentials) (Hover over this link for the complete repository url)
 2. Click on the 'Settings' icon in the menu below the repository title.
 3. Click on the Pages option in the settings page menu on the left hand side of the screen.
 4. Click on the dropdown button "None" and select 'Master' or 'Main' Branch".